 - Illness and fatigue caused by sleep deprivation

 Do I Have Sleep Apnea?

-The only way for you to be certain you’re suffering from sleep apnea is to undergo a professional sleep study.
+The only way to determine if you’re suffering from sleep apnea is to undergo a professional sleep study.
 However, it’s important to be aware of the warning signs in order to communicate your sleep apnea concerns to your dentist or doctor.
 It’s especial important for high risk patients to be aware of sleep apnea symptoms.
 Patients considered to be at high risk include men, anyone over the age of 50, patients who are considered medically obese, and those who have a family history of sleep apnea.
-Some warning signs you may be suffering from sleep apnea include:
+Some warning signs that you may be suffering from sleep apnea include:

 - Loud, chronic snoring

 - Repeatedly waking gasping or choking at night

 - Mood swings and other unexplained changes in behavior

 - Difficulty keeping track of details and memory loss

 If we notice you exhibit many of the warning signs of sleep apnea, we will work with a local sleep clinic or at-home sleep study provider to organize a sleep test.
 These diagnostic assessments use electronic sensors to monitor your vital signs during sleep.
 They measure the number and length of apnea events as well as incidences of hypopnea, shallow breathing, or the cessation of breath for less than ten seconds.
 After the study, the data is collected in a report used to diagnose your sleep disorder.